deep-org/website/content/docs-workshops/esa-workshop2021/02_trex.markdown

 ```

-As no heartwood correction is needed we can now calculate the `K` values and convert these values to sap flux density (using existing calibration curves).
+As no heartwood correction is needed we can now calculate the `K` values and convert these values to sap flux density (using existing calibration parameters).

 ## 6. Calculate sap flux density